Local index theorem for orbifold Riemann surfaces

 The literature on Quillen's local index theorem is abundant, but mostly deals with families of smooth compact varieties.
 In this paper we derive a general local index theorem for families of Cauchy-Riemann operators on Riemann orbisurfaces, both compact and with punctures, that appear as quotients $X=\Gamma\backslash\HH$ of the hyperbolic plane $\HH$ by the action of finitely generated cofinite Fuchsian groups $\Gamma$.
 The main result (cf. Theorem \ref{theorem 2}) is the following formula on the moduli space associated with the group $\Gamma$:

-Here $c_1(\lambda_{k}, ||\cdot||_{k}^Q)$ is the first Chern form of the determinant line bundle $\lambda_{k}$ of the vector bundle of square integrable meromorphic $k$-differentials on $X=\Gamma\backslash\HH$ equipped with the Quillen's metric, $\omega_{\mathrm{WP}}$ is a symplectic form of the Weil-Petersson metric on the moduli space, $\omega_{\rm{cusp}}$ is a symplectic form of the cuspidal metric (also known as Takhtajan-Zograf metric), $\omega_j^{\rm ell}$ is the symplectic form of a K\"{a}hler metric associated with elliptic fixpoints, $B_2(x)=x^2-x+\frac{1}{6}$ is the 2nd Bernoulli polynomial, and $\{x\}$ is the fractional part of $x\in\Q$.
+Here $c_1(\lambda_{k}, ||\cdot||_{k}^Q)$ is the first Chern form of the determinant line bundle $\lambda_{k}$ of the vector bundle of square integrable meromorphic $k$-differentials, $k\geq 1$, on $X=\Gamma\backslash\HH$ equipped with the Quillen's metric, $\omega_{\mathrm{WP}}$ is a symplectic form of the Weil-Petersson metric on the moduli space, $\omega_{\rm{cusp}}$ is a symplectic form of the cuspidal metric (also known as Takhtajan-Zograf metric), $\omega_j^{\rm ell}$ is the symplectic form of a K\"{a}hler metric associated with elliptic fixpoints, $B_{1}(x)=x-\frac{1}{2}$ and $B_2(x)=x^2-x+\frac{1}{6}$ are Bernoulli polynomials, and $\{x\}$ is the fractional part of $x\in\Q$.
 We refer the reader to Sections \ref{2.1}--\ref{2.3} and \ref{3.2} for the definitions and precise statements.
 Note that the above formula is equivalent to formula \eqref{main} for $k\leq 0$ because the Hermitian line bundles $\lambda_k$ and $\lambda_{1-k}$ on the moduli space are isometrically isomorphic, see Remark \ref{isom}.